The Bottom Line

 The rack clamps easily to your crossbars.
 The manufacturer says this Thule rack will fit Thule square bars and round bars and can be used with Aeroblade/Aeroblade Edge with an adapter – the Xadapt8 — which is sold separately.
 The rack is lightweight (only 10.58 lbs.) and is easy to handle when installing.
 And when you’re not using it, the Criterium folds down very neatly and compactly.

 Get a look at the rack installation and the process of attaching a bike to the carrier in this video:

 We expected to hear some complaints about damage to the paint on the down tube caused by the jaws.
 But we haven’t experienced this or heard much about it.
 Some say not to use this rack with a carbon frame.
 But, again, we haven’t heard any disaster stories.

 It is necessary to take your time when loading your bike, however.
 Don’t rush it.
 Be sure the wheel straps are solidly fastened.
 Test it.
 Try to move the bike.
 It should feel like it’s a part of your car.

-For us, though, the only real issue is the height the bike when it’s on the carrier.
+For us, though, the only real issue is the height of the bike when it’s on the carrier.
 But that’s the way it is with roof-mounted racks.
-If you can deal with the lifting, and don’t forget you have bike standing tall on the roof while driving, you’ll be in great shape.
+If you can deal with the lifting, and don’t forget you have a bike standing tall on the roof while driving, you’ll be in great shape.
 Careful going through the drive-thru.

 It might be a bit pricey.